kimmykokonut/Park-Api/README.md

   "ConnectionStrings": {
     "DefaultConnection": "Server=localhost;Port=3306;database=[YOUR-DB-NAME];uid=[YOUR-USERNAME];pwd=[YOUR-PASSWORD];"
     }
+   },
+  "JWT": {
+    "ValidAudience": "audience",
+    "ValidIssuer": "issuer",
+    "Secret": "SecretPassword12"
   }
   ```
- #### Log info that is relevant to ASP.NET Core adn EF Core in appsettings.Development.json
+ #### Log info that is relevant to ASP.NET Core and EF Core in appsettings.Development.json

  1) Create a new file in the ParkApi.Solution/ParkApi directory named `appsettings.Development.json`
   2) Add in the following code snippet to this file: